machingclee/2020-11-11-deep-learning-study/README.md

 As it is horribly frustrating to understand code merely by watching, I have devided the code into several blocks, added  numerical examples and explain the shape of the variables to make yolov3 code base more easy to digest.

 [Link to PDF](2021-02-28-yolov3-algorithm-drilling/YOLOv3StudyNotes.pdf)

+---

+### 2021-03-21-poetry-generator

+This time we create a simple poetry generator.
+We create an encoder (a model) that is then trained by a set of sentences of list of poems and by using the pretrained weight of glove embedding word vectors (50-dimensional).
+Upon model.fit, we reuse the same lstm layer to create another model (called sample_model) that can repeatedly geneate next word based on the current word.